-60 credits of 100-level or higher coursework including REC 152 or REC 252
+60 credits of 100-level or higher coursework

 CALENDAR DESCRIPTION

 This course prepares students to become agents of an overall sustainable transformation of the tourism industry.
 Resource productivity, nature connection, valuing natural capital, and growth versus progress will be explored.
 Students will be exposed to examples of community stewardship in action, review ethics and values of stewardship, and apply principles of sustainability.